-REVISED 2022-23 TEMPLATE

-(Letter Sent on District’s Letterhead)

 School Annual Education Report (AER) Cover Letter

-(USE THE SCHOOL COVER LETTER AND SCHOOL ANNUAL EDUCATION REPORT FOR

-INDIVIDUAL SCHOOLS WITHIN A LEA/ISD/RESA AND ANY SINGLE BUILDING SCHOOL DISTRICT OR PSA.)

-<DATE>
+January 11, 2023

 Dear Parents and Community Members:

-We are pleased to present you with the Annual Education Report (AER), which provides key information on the 2021-22 educational progress for <SCHOOL NAME>.
+We are pleased to present you with the Annual Education Report (AER), which provides key information on the 2021-22 educational progress for East Leroy Elementary.
 The AER addresses the complex reporting information required by federal and state laws.
 The school’s report contains information about student assessment, accountability, and teacher quality.
-If you have any questions about the AER, please contact <SCHOOL STAFF NAME> for assistance.
+If you have any questions about the AER, please contact Walter Dubbeld for assistance.

-The AER is available for you to review electronically by visiting the following website <INSERT LINK TO SCHOOL’S ANNUAL EDUCATION REPORT> (SEE Q.7 AND Q.8 OF THE 2021-22 AER FAQ DOCUMENT FOR DIRECTIONS>, or you may review a copy in the main office at your child’s school.
+The AER is available for you to review electronically by visiting the following website www.athensk12.org, or you may review a copy in the main office at your child’s school.

 For the 2021-22 school year, schools were identified based on previous years’ performance using definitions and labels as required in the Every Student Succeeds Act (ESSA).
 A Targeted Support and Improvement (TSI) school is one that had at least one underperforming student subgroup in 2021-22.
 An Additional Targeted Support (ATS) school is one that had a student subgroup performing at the same level as the lowest 5% of all schools in the state in 2021-22.
 A Comprehensive Support and Improvement (CSI) school is one whose performance was in the lowest 5% of all schools in the state or had a graduation rate at or below 67% in 2021-22.
 Some schools are not identified with any of these labels.
 In these cases, no label is given.

-Our school was identified as a <SELECT THE APPROPRIATE LABEL ‘TARGETED SUPPORT AND IMPROVEMENT’, ‘ADDITIONAL TARGETED SUPPORT’, ‘COMPREHENSIVE SUPPORT AND IMPROVEMENT’ SCHOOL OR STATE ‘HAS NOT BEEN GIVEN ONE OF THESE LABELS’>.

-< INSERT A PARAGRAPH DESCRIBING THE KEY CHALLENGES FOR THE SCHOOL REFERRING TO DATA IN THE ‘ANNUAL EDUCATION REPORT’ AND DESCRIBING THE KEY INITIATIVES BEING UNDERTAKEN IN THE SCHOOL TO ACCELERATE STUDENT ACHIEVEMENT AND CLOSE PERSISTENT GAPS IN ACHIEVEMENT.>
+Our school was identified as a has not been given one of these labels.

+East Leroy Elementary School’s staff are dedicated to meeting the non-academic and academic needs of all of our students.
+While we strive to improve outcomes for our students, there are challenges that we need to address in order to raise student achievement.
+Key initiatives in our school improvement plan to address our challenges are: improving our third grade reading scores, improving our math scores, and reducing behavioral incidents.

+In the past year, we have adopted Bookworms K-5 Reading and Writing Curricular program.
+Using this curriculum with fidelity, enables our teachers and staff with evidence-based routines focused on building foundational skills, fluency, comprehension, and knowledge.

+To improve our math achievement, a school-based leadership team will be developed to determine our current state and to develop an action plan to increase achievement in mathematics.
+We will continue to use Engage New York Math curricular materials in the upper grades and evaluate the effectiveness of the program.

+East Leroy Elementary has made the commitment to implement elements of the Positive Behavioral Interventions & Supports (PBIS) framework to support our students’ behavioral, academic, social, emotions, and mental health needs.
+Our PBIS team meets on a regular basis to discuss implementation and our practices to ensure we are providing a school-wide environment where everyone thrives.

-State law requires that we also report additional information. <TO HAVE THIS LETTER MEET THE STATE REQUIREMENTS, EACH SCHOOL SHOULD PROVIDE A REPORT FOR THE TWO MOST RECENT YEARS ON THE FOLLOWING:
+East Leroy Elementary will continue to learn and grow as we continue professional development and PLC discussions geared towards meeting the non-academic and academic needs of our students.
+East Leroy Elementary teachers, staff and administrators will continue to utilize multiple achievement data resources to determine the effectiveness of our instructional strategies and learning opportunities.
+State law requires that we also report additional information.
+TO HAVE THIS LETTER MEET THE STATE REQUIREMENTS, EACH SCHOOL SHOULD PROVIDE A REPORT FOR THE TWO MOST RECENT YEARS ON THE FOLLOWING:

 PROCESS FOR ASSIGNING PUPILS TO THE SCHOOL